ultroneous/program-challenge-typescript/README.md

 They're optional, but very useful.
 - `"supporting-files/testing.ts"`\
 This file contains the function for executing the test, and the result which we expect you to produce.

+Share ZIP File to HR Once Task Completed

+NOTE: Code should be up to the mark.

+What we will check?
+- given functionality should be work as per the requirement
+- Code optimization